k-aghakhani/lapd-crime-analysis/README.md

 -   Turning crime data into safer cities --- one insight at a time.
 -   Star this repo if you believe in data-driven safety!

-Built with ❤️ using Python.
+Made with ❤️ and ☕